vsivsi/meteor-file-collection/README.md

 `insert` rules are essentially the same as for ordinary Meteor collections.

-`update` rules only apply to HTTP PUT/POST requests modifying file data, and will only see changes to the `length` and `md5` fields (in the `fieldnames` parameter) for that reason.
-Because MongoDB updates are not directly involved, no `modifier` is provided to the `update` function.

 `remove` rules also apply to HTTP DELETE requests.

-In addition to Meteor's `insert`, `update` and `remove` rules, fileCollection also uses `retrieve` rules.
-These are used to secure access to file data via HTTP GET and HEAD requests.
+In addition to Meteor's `insert` and `remove` rules, fileCollection also uses `read` and `write` rules.
+These are used to secure access to file data via HTTP GET and POST/PUT requests, respectively.

+`write` rules are analogous to `update` rules on Meteor collections, except that they apply only to HTTP PUT/POST requests modifying file data, and will only see changes to the `length` and `md5` fields (in the `fieldnames` parameter) for that reason.
+Because MongoDB updates are not directly involved, no `modifier` is provided to the `write` function.

+`read` rules apply only to HTTP GET/HEAD requests retrieving file data, and have the same parameters and `insert` and `remove` rules.

 ### fc.deny(options)
 #### Override allow rules. - Server only